Chris Grundy has been a friend of Desfura's for quite some time now.

 An incredibly talented dude with charisma to match, his eye behind the lens is something to admire.

 We sat down with Chris and chatted about recent times, style and the first roll of film he ever shot.

 1. Chris my man, you just got back from LA?
 Love it?

 Hey guys!
-Yeah I just returned home after a 3 month stint from the LA vortex.
-It was my first trip to the US, and didn't really know what to expect but I absolutely loved my time over there.
-I arrived in the peak of Summer so it was a bit spicy for the first month or so, heat aside there's so much to explore within the City and surrounds.
+Yeah, I just returned home after a 3-month stint from the LA vortex.
+It was my first trip to the US and didn't really know what to expect but I absolutely loved my time over there.
+I arrived at the peak of Summer so it was a bit spicy for the first month or so, heat aside there's so much to explore within the City and surrounds.

-I met some amazing people during my time and managed to escape the thick of it every couple weeks, which was a nice change and kept me sane.
-It can be draining at times, as its such a fast paced environment so trips to Joshua Tree and OC were a treat!
+I met some amazing people during my time and managed to escape the thick of it every couple of weeks, which was a nice change and kept me sane.
+It can be draining at times, as its such a fast-paced environment so trips to Joshua Tree and OC were a treat!

 Lots of amazing galleries, exhibitions and studios and live music hidden amongst the streets which were cool to check out.
 Linked up with some friends whilst I was there, which was epic.